Fun beach chalk art projects.

 Chalk Pastels: Art at the Beach

-If you are looking for a fun and easy art summer art project for your family be sure to check out the NEW Chalk Pastels: Art at the Beach tutorials from Southern Hodgepodge.
+If you are looking for a fun and easy art summer art project for your family be sure to check out the Seashore Chalk Pastel Video Art Course and the Art at the Beach tutorials.

-This downloadable art curriculum includes 12 tutorials such as:
+This art curriculum includes a number of fun beach items, such as: